thomasgpw/portfolio/README.md

 ### Installing dev version

 Clone the project at 'clone target'.
-I have to figure out what else you need to do.
+At the root run 'npm install'.
 Running 'ng serve' in the root folder will start the dev server if all dependencies and devDependencies are installed

 ## Running tests